fmoor/edgedb-docs/doc/edgeql/overview.rst

    with equivalent set references.

 2. Make a cartesian product of all unique set references appearing directly in the query (not in the subqueries).
 The result of the product is a set of *input tuples*.
+If there are no set references appearing directly in the main query, take the input set to contain a single empty tuple.
 See :ref:`ref_eql_emptyset` on what happens when the product is empty.

 3. Iterate over the input tuple set, and on every iteration: